Health Behavior and Outcomes

 3) Advance methods in cancer care behavioral and outcomes research.

 The key objective of the Health Behavior and Outcomes (HBO) Program is to lower the burden of cancer by identifying health behaviors and testing health interventions to improve the cancer care experience.
 Projects range from understanding patient and physician behaviors to improving cancer survivorship outcomes.
 Co-leaders Steven Katz, M.D., MPH, and Sarah Hawley, Ph.D., MPH, address this mission with the highly trained Health Behaviors and Outcomes team.
-Together, they drive population research and implement new interventions in cancer care delivery and personalized behavioral science, putting their findings into practice.
+Program members drive population research and implement new interventions in cancer care delivery and personalized behavioral science, putting their findings into practice.

 Advancing Research on Quality of Cancer Care and Care Delivery

 Program members are groundbreakers in efforts to identify health behaviors and test health interventions to advance the quality of cancer care.
 Their focus is studying how care is delivered.
-Through remarkable innovations and research, members contribute systematic reviews and meta-analyses that provide a foundation of evidence-based clinical practice.
+Through remarkable innovations and research, members contribute systematic reviews and meta-analyses that provide a foundation for evidence-based clinical practice.

 Identifying and Testing Personalized Health Behavior Interventions

 The latest breakthroughs in cancer detection, treatment and survivorship stem from a greater understanding of health behaviors that can lead to prevention and early detection of cancer.
 The Health Behavior and Outcomes team has made many advancements in decreasing cancer mortality, developing personalized recommendations and interventions in the following areas:

 - Controlling tobacco use, with the evolving area of electronic nicotine delivery systems (e-cigarettes)

 - Educating men on prostate cancer